-Once unlink(Id) has returned, it is guaranteed that the link between the caller and the entity referred to by Id has no effect on the caller in the future (unless the link is setup again).
-If the caller is trapping exits, an { 'EXIT', Id, } message from the link can have been placed in the caller's message queue before the call.

-Notice that the {'EXIT', Id, } message can be the result of the link, but can also be the result of Id calling exit/2.
-Therefore, it can be appropriate to clean up the message queue when trapping exits after the call to unlink(Id), as follows:
+Once unlink(Id) has returned, it is guaranteed that the link between the caller and the unlinkee has no effect on the caller in the future (unless the link is setup again).
+Note that if the caller is trapping exits, an {'EXIT', Id, ExitReason} message due to the link may have been placed in the message queue of the caller before the unlink(Id) call completed.
+Also note that the {'EXIT', Id, ExitReason} message may be the result of the link, but may also be the result of the unlikee sending the caller an exit signal by calling the exit/2 BIF.
+Therefore, it may or may not be appropriate to clean up the message queue after a call to unlink(Id) as follows, when trapping exits: